Fredilly/article6-methodologies/docs/projects/phase-1-ingestion/ARTICLE6_INGEST_UPGRADE_PLAN.md

 # Article 6 Ingest = Manual Parity Plan

+> **Sector naming note:** On disk, the internal sector slug `Forestry`
+> corresponds to UNFCCC sector 14, “Afforestation and reforestation”.
+> The folder `UNFCCC/Forestry` and fixtures `forestry-gold` keep this slug
+> for stability and hashing, but external-facing docs, dashboards, and
+> models should use the label “Afforestation and reforestation (UNFCCC 14)”.

 ## Goal

 Make the `ingest` pipeline produce assets that match manually curated Forestry artefacts (complete META, provenance, real sections and rules, canonical foldering, deterministic hashes).
 Once merged, any new sector (for example Agriculture) auto-ingests at manual parity.